ThinkPad 365: Reception

-Before the series was released in November 1995, Kimball Brown, an analyst from Dataquest research in San Jose, California stated: "We expect it to be the major driver of growth in the notebook market in 1996 and beyond.
+Before the series was released in November 1995, Kimball Brown, an analyst from Dataquest research in San Jose, California, stated: "We expect it to be the major driver of growth in the notebook market in 1996 and beyond.
 The IBM ThinkPad brand has built an excellent reputation among high-end notebook users.
 Now, with the ThinkPad 365 line, IBM has an extremely credible offering that should be very popular among average business users."

 In March 1996 a review by Computer Shopper of the 365CD stated "The screen is bright and sharp, and the system has built-in audio.
 Performance is not top-notch, but battery life is respectable.
 The ThinkPad 365 is well-designed and attractive." and praise was given for the easy accessibility of parts inside like previous models.
-In benchmark testing the 365CD scored a 16 on Winstone 96 and a 69 on CPUmark32, falling behind a Gateway Solo 2000 w/90 MHz Pentium which scored 25 and 163.
+In benchmark testing the 365CD scored a 16 on Winstone 96 and a 69 on CPUmark32, falling behind a Gateway Solo with 90 MHz Pentium which scored 25 and 163.

 A June 1996 review by PC Computing Magazine editor Marty Jerome gave the 365CSD a 4 out of 5 star rating, meaning the product was perceived as "good".
 Praise was given to its low cost over competitors, but it was said to have "486 performance" and given negativity for having a non-removable 2x CD-ROM drive.

 In November 1996 PC World ranked the 365E 2nd in their top 20 notebooks of the year.
 The keyboard was regarded as exceptional, battery life was "above-average", and the bundled Lotus SmartSuite 96 were pros given to it.
-The main negatives was the lack of wrist rest & sound, and the small capacity hard disk drive.
+The main negatives was the lack of wrist rest and sound, and the small capacity hard disk drive.